rclone/rclone/MANUAL.md

      c toggle counts
      g toggle graph
      n,s,C sort by name,size,count
+     d delete file/directory
      ^L refresh screen
      ? to toggle help on and off
      q/ESC/c-C to quit

 This an homage to the [ncdu tool](https://dev.yorhel.nl/ncdu) but for rclone remotes.
-It is missing lots of features at the moment, most importantly deleting files, but is useful as it stands.
+It is missing lots of features at the moment but is useful as it stands.

+Note that it might take some time to delete big files/folders.
+The UI won't respond in the meantime since the deletion is done synchronously.

 ```